More about Azure database

 - Architecture considerations for Oracle applications on Azure

-- How to create an Oracle database in Azure
+- How to create an Azure Oracle database

 - Data Management and Protection with Cloud Volumes ONTAP